One of the most important things we recommend is learn about Islam and share that information with your fellow non-Muslims.

 9. It is interesting.
 Once you get over your initial uncomfortable feelings about the subject, you'll find much to hold your interest.
 Do you know, for example, why Osama bin Laden chose September 11th as the day of his attack on America?
 Because the last high-water mark of Islam occurred in 1683 on September 11th.

-Islam had expanded and conquered for centuries, and was finally stopped at the gates of Vienna when 40,000 soldiers arrived just in time to stop the Muslim siege of the city.
+expanded and conquered for centuries, and was finally stopped at the gates of Vienna when 40,000 soldiers arrived just in time to stop the Muslim siege of the city.

 Islam's spread has been repressed by superior military force ever since then.
 Their dominance has been receding since that day.
 But the new resurgence has set out to finish the goal (Islamic world domination), so they chose September 11th to kick off the new era.